coolwalker/jammming/README.md

 If running locally, change the redirect url in Spotify.js to localhost:3000 or whatever port you're running on.
 This also needs to reflect in your app settings in Spotify dashboard.

-For details on creating react apps, refer to this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+For details on creating react apps, refer to the guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+For a working url of this project, check [this](http://spotifycurate.surge.sh).